selfrefactor/code-complexity/README.md

 Differences:

+- show complexity number inside the decoration; no need to hover to see the number
 - instead of 4 levels of color decoration, there are 30 levels.
 - no lua/vue/html support
 - no second decoration, `CodeLensEnabled` is not used